Skip to main content

 No Service or No Bars Showing on Your Nesa eSIM: A Step-by-Step Troubleshooting Guide

-If your device is showing No Service, No Bars, or simply can’t connect to your Nesa eSIM plan, follow these steps to troubleshoot the issue.
-We recommend going through them in order; each step rules out a different potential cause.
+If your device is showing No Service, No Bars, or simply can't connect to your Nesa eSIM plan, follow these simple steps to troubleshoot the issue.
+We recommend going through them in order, starting with the quickest and easiest solutions.

 Why This Helps